fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 </configuration>
 {% endhighlight %}

-On build, the App.config file renames to *AssemblyName.OutputType.config* and copies to the project output directory.
-On application startup, configurations in the appSettings section are read and cached as `NameValueCollection` in `Configuration.AppSettings` static property.
+On build, the App.config file renames to *AssemblyName.OutputType.config* (e.g. SampleApp.exe.config) and copies to the project output directory.
+On application startup, configurations in the `appSettings` section are read and cached as `NameValueCollection` in `Configuration.AppSettings` static property.
 The following statement accesses the key `Name` from the `AppSettings` property:

 ```csharp
 var name = ConfigurationManager.AppSettings["Name"];